Loma Linda University School of Public Health, Department of Nutrition: Vegetarian Research

 The Department of Nutrition at Loma Linda University has studied the nutrition and health effects of plant foods and plant-based dietary patterns.
-The areas of investigation include assessing the safety, adequacy, and optimality of vegetarian eating patterns as well as assessing the potential impact of animal and plant foods on nutrition, microbial contamination, sanitary concerns, and the environment.
+The areas of investigation include assessing the safety, adequacy, and optimal potential of vegetarian eating patterns as well as assessing the potential impact of animal and plant foods on nutrition, microbial contamination, sanitary concerns, and the environment.

+Loma Linda University have organized the International Congress on Vegetarian Nutrition since 1987.
+Notable attendees of the First International Congress on Vegetarian Nutrition held on March 16–18, 1987 include Phyllis B. Acosta, Johanna T. Dwyer, Jeanne H. Freeland-Graves, Alice Garrett Marsh, Ulma Doyle Register and Kathleen Keen Zolber.